Preparing for Pregnancy

 - Take folic acid.
 Take a multivitamin with 400 micrograms of folic acid every day before pregnancy and during early pregnancy when the baby’s brain and spinal cord are developing.
 Look on the label of the vitamin bottle to see if it contains the necessary amount of folic acid.
 Eat a healthy diet that includes foods that contain folate, the natural form of the vitamin.
 Such foods include fortified breakfast cereals, beans, leafy green vegetables and orange juice.

 - Get a pre-pregnancy checkup.
-Your health care provider can help you stay as healthy as possible.
-She or he can explain how pregnancy might affect you, review any medications you are taking and make sure you are up to date on immunizations.
-Your doctor or nurse may ask to test you for HIV and other sexually transmitted infections (STIs), as well as immunity to certain childhood diseases, like chickenpox and rubella.
+Your health care provider can help you stay as healthy as possible and can explain how pregnancy might affect you, review any medications you are taking and make sure you are up to date on immunizations.
+You may be tested for HIV and other sexually transmitted infections (STIs), as well as immunity to certain childhood diseases, like chickenpox and rubella.
 It’s a good idea to have these tests done before pregnancy.
 Go to the dentist before you get pregnant to be sure your teeth and gums are healthy.

 - Eat right, maintain a healthy weight and get fit.
-You’ll feel better and start your pregnancy off right if you eat a variety of nutritious foods every day.
+You’ll feel better and start your pregnancy off right if you eat a variety of nutritious foods every day and maintain a healthy diet before conception.
 Avoid foods high in fat and sugar.
 Also, cut back on caffeine.
 Drinking more than two cups of coffee, tea or caffeinated soda a day may make it harder for you to get pregnant.
 If you’re overweight, lose weight before you start trying to get pregnant.
 If you’re underweight, it may be easier to get pregnant if you reach a healthier weight.
 To decide whether patients weigh too much or too little, health care providers use a formula called body mass index, or BMI.
-The formula is based on height and weight.
-To calculate your BMI, visit the Web site of the U.S. Centers for Disease Control and Prevention.
 Once you start trying to get pregnant, don’t try to lose weight; you could harm your baby.
 Exercise is a good way to help maintain or lose weight, build fitness and reduce stress.
 If you aren’t already exercising, now is a good time to start.
-Talk to your health care provider and use My Woman’s to find out about or schedule activities that are both safe and beneficial.
+Talk to your health care provider about activities that are both safe and beneficial for you.